 I spray the wires and place the packets around my lawn mower, boat, quad, and any other item that I place in storage.
 Spending a little money on rodent control can save you thousands of dollars in electrical repairs later.

 Garage of Pole Barn

-- You may be one of those fortunate homeowners who has a large garage where you have excess room to store your lawn mower.
-All you have to do is throw a tarp over it keep the dust off of it.
+- You may be one of those fortunate homeowners who have a large garage where you have excess room to store your lawn mower.
+All you have to do is throw a tarp over it to keep the dust off of it.

 Basement or In the House

 - If you choose to place your lawn mower in your basement or another place in your house, be sure you do not store it with fuel.
 Make sure you don’t place it next to any combustible items for your safety.